tal9110/stoca/README.md

 <h3 align="center">Stoca</h3>

   <p align="center">
-       Stoca analyzes your conversation with a stoic philosopher AI and changes the colors & music to reflect your mood in real time
+     Stoca takes you on a reflective journey with a stoic philosopher AI and changes the colors & music to reflect your mood in real time
     <br />
     <br />
 <!--   <p align="center">